2 Technical details

 When there is a response variable(s), it is common to consider \(X\) to be the predictors, and use \(Y\) to indicate the response variable(s). \(Y\) could be a matrix, also, and would be \(n\times q\), where commonly \(q=1\). \(Y\) could be numeric or categorical, and this would change how it is handled with visualisation.

-To make a low-dimensional projection (shadow) of the data, we need a projection matrix:
+To make a low-dimensional projection (shadow) of the data onto \(d\) dimensions (\(d < p\)), we need an orthonormal basis:

 \[\begin{eqnarray*} A_{p\times d} = \left[ \begin{array}{cccc} A_{11} & A_{12} & \dots & A_{1d} \\ A_{21} & A_{22} & \dots & A_{2d}\\ \vdots & \vdots & & \vdots \\ A_{p1} & A_{p2} & \dots & A_{pd} \end{array} \right]_{p\times d} \end{eqnarray*}\]